 The faculty member or academic professional or administrative (P&A) employee must provide notice of absence due to the death of an immediate or other family member to the responsible administrator/supervisor at the earliest possible time, as well as the likely length of absence from work.
 If requested by the responsible administrator/supervisor, the employee will provide substantiation of the reason for the leave.

 If needed, the employee may request up to two additional days of paid bereavement leave for the death of an immediate family member.
 The employee may also submit a request to the responsible administrator/supervisor for additional paid leave time available (e.g., vacation) or unpaid leave time (e.g., personal) as desired.

 The faculty member or P&A employee submits their absence request to the responsible administrator/supervisor, documenting days of paid bereavement leave according to department procedures for leave requests.
 Other paid days requested (e.g., vacation) and any additional unpaid days (e.g., personal) of leave requested should be recorded following the appropriate procedures.

 - Verification of Appointment

-The responsible administrator/supervisor verifies the faculty or P&A employee's appointment descriptors to confirm bereavement leave provisions available.
+The responsible administrator/supervisor verifies the faculty or P&A employee's appointment to confirm what bereavement leave provisions are available.

 - Length of Leave for Immediate Family Member

-The responsible administrator/supervisor determines leave provision of up to five days for death of an immediate family member.
+The responsible administrator/supervisor determines leave provision of up to two additional days for the death of an immediate family member.